yangboz/WeLogBot/README.md

 # WeLogBot
-Log WeChat messages to message broker, then Forward to Wordpress, message broker  in telecommunication for message validation, transformation and routing.
+Log WeChat messages to message broker, then broadcast to Wordpress, message broker  in telecommunication for message validation, transformation and routing.